sajjadGG/book-python/dragon/adr-position-set.rst

 * Good: arguments are explicit
 * Good: can use ``@property`` for validation if needed in future
 * Bad: violates encapsulation - OOP good practices
-* Verdict: rejected, violates encapsulation
+* Decision: rejected, violates encapsulation

 Example: